(1) Why use iDecisionGames?

 Absolutely.
-Get in touch with us at email@example.com, we’d love to discuss how we can be of help.
-Our standard pricing is $500/researcher per year and a premium subscription of $1000/researcher/year (case licensing fees might be additional unless you have the approval to use your case without fees for research).
+Get in touch with us at firstname.lastname@example.org, we’d love to discuss how we can be of help.
+The research platform is free to use (if you don’t need help from our support team).
+If you need help from our support team, our pricing is $500/researcher per year and a premium subscription of $1000/researcher/year (case licensing fees might be additional unless you have the approval to use your case without fees for research).
 Video Recording fees are also additional.

 (8) What about technical support?